-At the General Meeting held in June 2020, it was decided that 2,300 BGN from the profit for 2019 shall go for capital increase, 268 thousand BGN - for an increase in the reserves.
-Dividend was not distributed.
-The capital increase has not been reflected in the Company's accounts because it is awaiting entry in the Companies Register.
+At the General Meeting held in June 2020, it was decided that BGN 2,300 thousand of the profit for 2019 should go to capital increase, BGN 268 thousand to increase reserves.
+The capital increase was recorded on 21.07.2021.
 No dividend was distributed.

-At the General Meeting held in June 2021 it was decided that BGN 561 thousand of the profit for 2020 should go to the Retained Earnings Fund, BGN 62 thousand to increase the reserves.
+At the General Meeting held in June 2021, it was decided that BGN 541 thousand of the profit for 2020 should go to the Retained Earnings Fund, BGN 62 thousand to increase reserves.
 No dividend was distributed.